 Simple English definitions for legal terms

-Read a random definition: Doctor of Jurisprudence
+Read a random definition: negotiable-order-of-withdrawal account

 A special grand jury is a group of people who are chosen to decide whether there is enough evidence to charge someone with a crime.
 They sit for at least a month and sometimes up to a year, and their proceedings are private.
 If they decide there is enough evidence, they will issue an indictment, which is a formal charge against the person.
 Special grand juries are sometimes called when the regular grand jury is not available or has already finished their term.